w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

    validators distribute an [erasure coding](./learn-availability.md#erasure-codes) to all validators in the system, such that anyone - not only the shard's validators - can reconstruct a parachain's block and test its validity.
-The random parachain-validator assignments and secondary checks performed by randomly selected validators make it impossible for the small set of validators on each parachain to collude.
+The random parachain-validator assignments and secondary checks performed by randomly selected validators make it less likely for the small set of validators on each parachain to collude.

 ## Staking Mechanics